Go back to all articles

 Test Documentation Definition

 Test documentation includes all files that contain information on the testing team’s strategy, progress, metrics, and achieved results.
+This process heavily relies on effective software requirements management to ensure that future project needs are clearly identified and tracked.
 The combination of all available data serves to measure the testing effort, control test coverage, and track future project requirements.

 What is the Goal of Software Testing Documentation?